onosproject/onos-config/docs/build.md

 and then perform all required validation steps, which includes unit tests, Go code formating, Go lint, Go vetting and license header compliance check.
 In future, there may be other tests.

+| Note that since the build relies on Go modules, you must `export GO111MODULE=on`.
 ## Building Docker images
 To allow deployment of onos-config in a Kubernetes cluster, the `Makefile` allows creation of two separate Docker images.